TheCodingBrie/datacards/README.md

+# This project is pushed back a moment while I focus on learning REACT / JS.
+It will be transfered to that technology

 This project is made for cd50, it is my final project for this course.

 The project is also meant to be a useful application for Warhammer 40k players during their games.